Livefull/SphereDiar/README.md

 # SphereDiar

-To setup the system, you need:
+To use the system, setup an environment with:

 ```
 Keras >= 2.2.4